doersino/UnicodeMathML/README.md

 TODO test with katex

-### I found a bug, also I've got a bunch of ideas on how to improve this thing!

-Great!
-Please feed free to file an issue or send a pull request.

-TODO insert links

 ## Development

+UnicodeMathML is intentionally kept simple and doesn't have any dependencies beyond PEG.js – that way, it's easier to maintain and extend.

+TODO architecture overview

-TODO how to gen parser, architecture overview etc.
+TODO how to gen parser

 ## Notes